robert-lieck/bibtex_to_html/README.md

 ### config.json

-If you do not want the full path (including you home directory etc.) to re-appear in the HTML you should adapting `file_prefix` by the real absolute path to your Zotero storage (or where ever your PDF files are stored).
+If you do not want the full path (including you home directory etc; see [literature.html](literature/literature.html)) to re-appear in the HTML you should replace `file_prefix` by the real absolute path to your Zotero storage (or where ever your PDF files are stored).
 Also, on Windows the default value of `/` for the root directory will probably not work.

-The other values mean the following:
+The other values in `config.json` mean the following:

 ```"split_token": "#[PDF]#"```